xxdydx/tp/docs/UserGuide.md

 ### Editing a person : `edit`

-Edits an existing person in the address book.
+Edits details of an existing contact in the address book.

-Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`
+Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [w/WEDDING_DATE] [type/(client|vendor)] [price/PRICE] [budget/BUDGET] [t/TAG]…`

+Notes:
-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
+* Edits the person at the specified `INDEX`. `INDEX` refers to the index in the currently displayed person list and must be a positive integer.
-* At least one of the optional fields must be provided.
+* At least one editable field must be provided.
-* Existing values will be updated to the input values.
+* Changing `type/` between client and vendor is allowed; however, `price/` only applies to vendors and `budget/` only applies to clients.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the person will be replaced by the supplied tags.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* To clear all tags, use `t/` with no value.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+* `edit 1 p/91234567 e/johndoe@example.com` — updates phone and email of the 1st person.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+* `edit 2 type/vendor price/1500-2500` — change the 2nd person's type to vendor and set their price range.
+* `edit 3 type/client budget/3000-7000` — change the 3rd person's type to client and set their budget range.

+### Linking a client and a vendor: `link`

+Links a client to a vendor so their relationship appears in both profiles.

+Format: `link [client/CLIENT_INDEX] [vendor/VENDOR_INDEX]`

+Notes:
+* Both `CLIENT_INDEX` and `VENDOR_INDEX` refer to indexes in the currently displayed person list.
+* The person at `client/` must be a client; the person at `vendor/` must be a vendor.
+If not, the command will be rejected.

+Example:
+* `link client/3 vendor/5` — links the client at index 3 with the vendor at index 5.

+### Unlinking a client and a vendor: `unlink`

+Removes an existing link between a client and a vendor.

+Format: `unlink [client/CLIENT_INDEX] [vendor/VENDOR_INDEX]`

+Example:
+* `unlink client/3 vendor/5` — removes the link between the client at index 3 and vendor at index 5.

 ### Locating persons by name: `find`